nguyentuc/authorship_privacy/README.md

 **20 August 2025:** Our paper `Unraveling the Interwoven Roles of Large Language Models in Authorship Privacy: Verification, Obfuscation, and Mimicking` is accepted at EMNLP2025 Main Conference.

+**29 August 2025:** We’ve released our primary code! 🎉 A reformatted version with more detailed instructions will follow soon!

 ### Quick Start
 ```bash
 conda create --name AA python=3.11 -y